-However, the VIL build language focuses on the implementation and instantiation of variabilities rather than on the entire build process of a whole system.
-Thus, the VIL build language is intended as an extension to existing build languages, i.e., it shall be integrated with those languages rather than replacing them.
+However, VIL focuses on the implementation and instantiation of variabilities rather than on the entire build process of a whole system.
+Thus, VIL is intended as an extension to existing build languages, i.e., it shall be integrated with those languages rather than replacing them.

 Reserved Keywords

-In the VIL build language, the following keywords are reserved and must not be used as identifiers.
+In VIL, the following keywords are reserved and must not be used as identifiers.
 Please note that this set of reserved keywords is complemented by the keywords of the common VIL expression language given in Section 3.3.1.